mldk-tech/Senior-AI-Engineer-Hello-Heart/README.md

 # Hello Heart AI Assistant POC

-A production-ready conversational AI assistant for personalized health insights and monitoring, specifically designed for www.helloheart.com.
+A POC for a production-ready conversational AI assistant for personalized health insights and monitoring, specifically designed for www.helloheart.com.

 ## 🚀 Features